thebinarysearchtree/artwork/README.md

 # Artwork
 A front-end library for people who see their code as artwork.
 Artwork is 100% real JavaScript and CSS.
 There are no asychronous state updates, reactivity, template languages, hybrid languages, hidden rules, or anything else.
 Artwork runs as fast as a client-side library can run, with less code than React and Vue.

-With components and flow control splitting up HTML into increasingly smaller chunks, the need for a visual representation of the structure of a document decreases.
-Once HTML is removed, a world of opportunities open up.
-The programming language can be used without barriers.

 ## Examples

 A very basic example.